Prosono/SMARTi_BaseComponent/README.md

 To change this, we will have to do the following:

 1. I am used to changing my themes and I have several already installed:
-You simply go into your pesonal Home Assistant settigns and change your theme to one of the SMARTi themes.
+You simply go into your personal Home Assistant settigns and change your theme to one of the SMARTi themes.
 There are several versions included.
 Select the dark mode option.

 2. I have never used themes before

-In your configruation.yaml file, add the following lines to the top of the configuration.yaml:
+In your configuration.yaml file, add the following lines to the top of the configuration.yaml:

 <pre>
 frontend:
   themes: !include_dir_merge_named themes
 </pre>

-Restart you Home Asssitant installation and then you simply go into your pesonal Home Assistant settings and change your theme to one of the SMARTi themes.
+Restart your Home Asssitant installation and then you simply go into your pesonal Home Assistant settings and change your theme to one of the SMARTi themes.
 There are several versions included.
 Select the dark mode option.

-## How the dasboard works
+## How the dashboard works
-SMARTi uses device locations (Areas) and the device domain (Light, switch, humidifier etc) to correcrtly populate your dashboard.
+SMARTi uses device locations (Areas) and the device domain (Light, switch, humidifier etc) to correctly populate your dashboard.

 ## My devices are not showing
-THe SMARTi dashboard is dependant on correct placement of your devices (areas) and type of equipment.
+The SMARTi dashboard is dependant on correct placement of your devices (areas) and type of equipment.
 If you do not find that your devices are listed in the proper locations, please verify that the devices exists under the "Unassigned Entities" section under the Misc tab and that they are given the correct domain in Home Assistant.

-Also, an enyity cannot contain an "'" in its name, Like "Linda's Light", it must be named "Lindas Light" instead.
+Also, an entity cannot contain an "'" in its name, Like "Linda's Light", it must be named "Lindas Light" instead.

 ## Have SMARTi **NOT** show devices/entities
 If you prefer SMARTi to exclude certain entities from appearing on its dashboards, simply hide those entities in your Home Assistant settings.
 Once hidden, SMARTi will automatically exclude them from display, ensuring a more tailored and clutter-free experience.
-Make sure to refresh the page once an entity has been hidden in roder to see the reflected changes.
+Make sure to refresh the page once an entity has been hidden in order to see the reflected changes.

 ## Set up power measurement sensor
 Since SMARTi uses a more general power sensor, this will have to be set.
 This can be set under the settings page under "Dynamic Power Sensor".
-If no sensors are present here, click the button "Update power Sensor Lsit" And it will populate the list with all sensors having a power measurement and you can select the proper one for the correct power measurement.
+If no sensors are present here, click the button "Update Power Sensor List" And it will populate the list with all sensors having a power measurement and you can select the proper one for the correct power measurement.

 ## No Weather forecast in the dashboard
-The weather forecast is dependant on a sensor called "home" (forecast_home).
-If you do not have this entity, create one from the met.no integration under "Devices and Services" and simlpy name it "Home".
+The weather forecast is dependent on a sensor called "home" (forecast_home).
+If you do not have this entity, create one from the met.no integration under "Devices and Services" and simply name it "Home".

 ## There is no calendar!
 The Calendar section is also dependant on a calendar simply named "calendar".
 If you don't have one, create a new calendar called "calendar".